The terms supervisor and manager are often used interchangeably but there are distinct differences between them.

-Similarities Between a Supervisor and Manager
+What Are the Similarities Between a Supervisor and a Manager?

-Differences Between a Supervisor and Manager
+What Are the Differences Between a Supervisor and a Manager?

-While supervisors are responsible for administering and overseeing the day-to-day tasks of team members, managers generally embody a more strategic role by helping teams and businesses establish and pursue critical business goals and execute strategic initiatives.
+While supervisors are responsible for administering and overseeing the day-to-day tasks of team members, managers generally embody a more strategic leadership role by helping teams and businesses establish and pursue critical business goals and execute strategic initiatives.

 1. Authority Level

 Managers carry a higher level of formal authority than supervisors.
-Supervisors are often the first point of contact for front line workers and individual contributors.
+Supervisors are often the first point of contact for front-line workers and individual contributors.
 The supervisor formulates work plans and makes decisions that are discussed with and approved by the manager and based on organization policy.

 Depending on the organization’s size, several supervisors may report to one manager.
 The manager in turn reports to a department’s director.

-Supervisors focus on day-to-day operations to ensure that:
+Supervisors focus on day-to-day operations: